 This is how the ERP5 investment strategy performed in Europe:

 Also in Europe the recent performance was slightly worse than the Magic Formula but both strategies, overall continued to outperform the market.

-But you can improve the returns of the ERP5 strategy
+How to improve the returns of the ERP5 strategy - a lot!

-We also tested the ERP5 strategy with a lot of other ratios and as you can see in the table below the returns of the strategy can be substantially improved.
+We also tested the ERP5 strategy with 13 other ratios and as you can see in the table below the returns of the strategy can be substantially improved.

 Look at column Q1

 In the table the returns you should look at are those in column Q1.
 They show the returns generated by first selecting the 20% best ERP5 companies (most undervalued) and then sorting them by the items in the Secondary Factor column.

 This means you could have earned the highest return of 732.1% over 12 years if you invested in the best ranked ERP5 companies that also had the highest 6 month price index (stock price momentum).

 As you can see the ERP5 investment strategy is something that deserves your attention because as a stand-alone strategy it has performed substantially better, not only than the market, but also better than the Magic Formula.

 How to implement the ERP5 investment strategy in your portfolio